 Tapuhi Kua Whakauru

-The Council acknowledges the work of the sector design group, which includes Enrolled Nurses, employers, representatives from NZNO’s EN section, Te Poari o Te Rūnanga o Aotearoa, and educators.
+The Council acknowledges the work of the sector design group, which includes Enrolled Nurses, employers, representatives from NZNO’s EN section, Te Poari o Te Rūnanga o Aotearoa, and educators in developing this new scope of practice.

 You can find further information by clicking on the following links: